 There she stood.
 Five-inch stiletto heels, in bone.
-A tight trendy dress.
+A trendy dress that hugged every curve.
 Impeccably coiffed.
 She was about to pitch the Food Network celebrities, producers, marketing and branding executives for her own TV show.

 The evaluation criteria?
 Charisma.
 Communication skills.
 Speed in developing audience rapport.
 Culinary talent, obviously.